How LLC Owners Save on Taxes in 2026

 Taxable gifts (gifts in excess of the annual exclusion) reduce the donor's lifetime exemption ($13.99 million in 2026).
 Once the lifetime exemption is exhausted, gift tax is imposed at a 40% rate on taxable gifts.
 The lifetime exemption is unified with the estate tax exemption: any lifetime exemption used for gifts reduces the amount available for the estate tax exemption at death.

-The current high exemption amounts are scheduled to sunset after 2025 under the TCJA, reverting to approximately $7 million per person (indexed for inflation).
+The current high exemption amounts are scheduled to made permanent by OBBBA (P.L.
+119-21) under the TCJA, reverting to approximately $7 million per person (indexed for inflation).
 Practitioners should advise high-net-worth clients to make large gifts before the sunset to lock in the higher exemption amount.
 The IRS has confirmed that gifts made before the sunset will not be subject to clawback.

 GST Tax Allocation on Form 709